OPM/ResInsight-UserDocumentation/content/3d-main-window/Formations.md

 #### Formation Names description files (_`*.lyr`_)
-Formation Names description files (_`*.lyr`_) consist of a list of formation names and their k-range.
+Formation Names description files (_`*.lyr`_) consist of a list of entries containing formation name, k-range, and *optionally* a formation color.
-Below is an example of a Formation Names description file:
+Formation color can be given as a World Wide Web Consortium [SVG color keyword name](https://www.w3.org/TR/SVG11/types.html#ColorKeywords) or a six-digit, three-byte hexadecimal number used in HTML, CSS, SVG, and other computing applications to represent the red, green and blue components of the color, c.f. example below:

 ```
 -- Any text as comment
-'MyFormationName'                 4 - 12
+'My First  Formation Name'                             4 - 12   red
-'MySecondFormationName'          15 - 17
+'My Second Formation Name'                            15 - 17   green
-'3 k-layer thick 18,19 and 20'    3
+'Formation spanning 3 k-layers, i.e. 18,19 and 20'       3      blue
-'Last Name'                      21 - 21
+'Last Formation Name'                                 21 - 21   #FFFF00
 ```

 #### FMU Layer Zone Table (_`layer_zone_table.txt`_)